Citrix ADC SDX 24100 and SDX 24150

 Note: On an SDX 24100/24150 appliance running LOM firmware version 3.22, the system status LED indicates an error (continuously glows RED) even though the appliance is functioning properly.

 Four power supplies, each rated at 750 watts, 100–240 volts.
 A minimum of two power supplies are required for proper operation.
 The extra power supplies act as backup.
 Each power supply has an LED that indicates the status of the power supply, as described in LCD Display and LED Status Indicators.

 Power switch, which turns off power to the appliance.
 Press the switch for less than two seconds to turn off the power.

 Four 600 GB removable solid-state drives.
 The first two leftmost solid-state drives store the Citrix ADC software.
 The next two solid-state drives store user data.
-Additionally, you can extend the SSD storage (optional) by another 2 or 4 600 GB SSDs.
+Also, you can extend the SSD storage (optional) by another two or four 600 GB SSDs.